High BABIP Swing vs. Home Run Swing

-The two case studies Dr. Nathan looked at involved a swing with an approach angle of +6° and +24°.
+The two case studies Dr. Nathan looked at involved a swing with an attack angle of +6° and +24°.

 “The level swing is one where the attack angle coincides with the descent angle of the ball, which in our case is 6°.
 That angle is very close to the optimum angle for high BABIP.
 The home run swing is one where the attack angle maximizes the probability of hitting a home run, which we have just found to be 24°.”